“It Felt Like We Were Inside The Book, Not On Set” -

 In the walking scene in Çukurcuma, it feels as if his gaze is saying, “So this is another world.”
 Congratulations to you as well, but Selahattin Paşalı also portrayed Kemal’s character extremely well.
 What kind of dialogue did you have with him, and how would you evaluate his performance as an actor?

 This was the first time I had to shoot a novel and screenplay entirely from a male character’s perspective.
 Professionally, I tend to gravitate toward telling stories about female characters—perhaps because I know them better.
 What really challenged us was the short preparation period.
 On top of that, we had to shoot scenes out of sequence.
 This means that emotional states were not filmed in chronological order, but in a mixed sequence.
 I am extremely grateful to Selahattin Paşalı for handling this.
-Across the nine-episode block, there were only two scenes in which he didn’t appear, and even those were very brief.
+Across the nine-episode series, there were only two scenes in which he didn’t appear, and even those were very brief.
 Selahattin had to portray the grief of the ninth episode, sometimes the jealousy of the fourth episode, all within fifteen-minute costume-change breaks, back to back.
 My expectation from him was always for something very authentic and subtle.
 I didn’t ask him to show a specific emotion; I asked him to enter the emotion, to experience it alongside Kemal, to feel it internally rather than display it externally.
 Because we weren’t shooting chronologically, it was truly a challenging process—for him and for me.

 Does he remember?

-Reflecting on what you just said, I can relate through my own experience as a parent, observing my children’s viewing habits.
-Life moves so quickly now; our tolerance for anything is just a second or two.
-We rarely pause to reflect, and often we avoid lingering on our own thoughts, rushing past them.
-In such a context, staying with something and really looking at it can be challenging—but I believe it’s ultimately beneficial.
+Reflecting on what you just said, I relate through my own experience as a parent, observing my children’s viewing habits.
+Life moves so fast nowadays; our tolerance for anything lasts just a second or two.
+We rarely pause to reflect and often avoid lingering on our own thoughts, rushing past them.
+In such a context, staying with something and really examining it can be challenging—but I believe it’s ultimately worthwhile.
 Humans are, in fact, built for this.
-We exist fully only when we pause, observe, move through pain if it is pain, or through joy if it is joy.
-Yet in today’s world, everything is so fast, and we ourselves accelerate to escape certain emotions.
-In this sense, the act of pausing and looking within the pages of a literary novel, as in this book, can be truly restorative.
+We exist fully only when we pause, observe, and move through pain if it is pain, or through joy if it is joy.
+Yet in today’s world, everything is so rapid, and we ourselves speed up to escape certain emotions.
+In this sense, the act of pausing and looking within, like reading a literary novel—as in this book—can be truly restorative.

 Yönetmen Zeynep Günay.

 There are two scenes where I remember thinking, “Wow, look what they brought to this moment.”
 One is the scene after Kemal loses Füsun… when he starts reconnecting with Sibel.
 The other is the scene when he escapes the foyer and returns home.
 For that scene, I wanted it to start with rain.
-During pre-production with Selahattin Paşalı, we had paired certain emotions with specific pieces of music, because on set we needed to evoke those feelings very quickly.
+During pre-production with Selahattin Paşalı, we paired certain emotions with specific pieces of music because on set, we needed to evoke those feelings very quickly.
 Selahattin played one of those tracks, and as we set up the lights around him, I could feel him slowly immersing himself in that emotion, feeling trapped in the moment.
 Lights were being arranged, he was on the bed, getting into character… I remember that moment vividly: Selahattin moving into the bed, truly experiencing something.
 We quickly finished adjusting the lights, and I said, “Roll camera.”
 When he first yelled, he didn’t even realize we were recording.
 That shout wasn’t for the camera—it was him navigating the emotion, letting it out, ready to come back from it.
 It wasn’t a “3-2-1, action” kind of moment.
 It was entirely within him.
 Then, without speaking to Selahattin, I said, “Move the camera here,” and he yelled again.
 By then, he realized we were recording.
 Watching him enter that emotion so quietly, so authentically, was incredibly moving.
 Even now, thinking about it brings tears to my eyes.
 I remember feeling goosebumps and thinking, “Wow, let this man just carry on.”
 That scene had a profound impact on me.

-There was one moment that stood out.
+There was one moment that really stood out.
 In the scene where he moves the candy toward his mouth on the bed, he almost sounded like a wounded, suffering animal.
 That wailing, mourning-like sound conveyed the pain we feel when we lose someone so effectively… I remember thinking how talented he is.

 Here’s the thing: after my first reading fifteen years ago, I didn’t remember the sequence of events very clearly, but one feeling stayed with me.
-The only thing I remembered was him putting the objects in his mouth.
+The only thing I remembered was him putting objects in his mouth.
 I recall being so curious about it.
 When the screenplay arrived, I thought, “Why isn’t this here?”
 Later, in discussions with Orhan Bey, I said, “I want to include this too,” because it was something I had been so curious about.

 ArtDog Istanbul Issue 33140,00350,00MARCH – APRIL 2026